LiScythe/MAL-Bot---Rasa-Based-Iban-Language-Chatbot/README.md

 2. Copy the link generated.
 Eg: http://localhost:5002/conversations

 # License
 Licensed under the GNU General Public License v3.
 Copyright 2018 Rasa Technologies GmbH.
 Copy of the license.
 Licensees may convey the work under this license.
-There is no warranty f
+There is no warranty for the work.